liljencrantz/crush/docs/overview.md

 These streams can not be rewound and can only be consumed once.
 This is sometimes vital, as it means that one can work on data sets larger than your computers memory, and even infinite data sets.
+It also allows for parallel execution of different steps in the pipeline, which improves performance.

 But sometimes, streaming data sets are inconvenient, especially if one wants to use the same dataset twice.